Discover the best things to do in the Swan Valley

 Best things to see and do in Swan Valley

 Nowhere else in Australia can you depart from a capital city and arrive in a wine region by boat.
-Sit back and enjoy the picturesque Swan River as you cruise past picturesque Swan Valley wineries.
+Sit back and enjoy the picturesque Swan River as you cruise past charming Swan Valley wineries.
 There’s also plenty of family-friendly activities that will have the kids smiling.
 A few favourites include Caversham Wildlife Park, Oasis Supa Golf, WA Reptile Park and Outback Splash which has water-slides to suit all ages.

 Day trips with Swan Valley Tours